 - Onboarding is an afterthought.
 If you don’t plan a supportive, helpful and engaging induction (or onboarding) process, new starters won’t engage with your organisation from the outset and might seek employment elsewhere – meaning the time and money you’ve invested in hiring will go to waste

 - People aren’t being listened to.
 If there are no internal mechanisms for staff to tell HR, managers and leaders what they honestly feel about how and where they work, they won’t feel valued.
 They might even take to public forums such as Glassdoor to vent about what they don’t like about your organisation.
 Instead, create safe, anonymous spaces within your organisation through which workers’ views, hopes and fears can be discussed and addressed

 - Your working environment is uninspiring.
 It’s estimated that the average American spends 90,000 hours at work over their lifetime – and the average Brit probably isn’t far behind.
-Neglecting to make your workplace a pleasant and productive place to be is a sure-fire way to cause employees to disengage at work
+Neglecting to consider how office design affects productivity is a sure-fire way to cause employees to disengage at work

 - You don’t offer job security.
 Temperamental line managers that hire and fire will create a toxic atmosphere, and staff will leave

 What are the negative results of poor employer branding?